Mr-Madhuranga/Invoice-Generator/README.md

 5. Preview your invoice to see how it will look
 6. Download a PDF copy for your records or to send to your client

 The interface is intuitive and all calculations happen automatically as you enter information.
-Would you like me to explain any specific part of the invoice generator in more detail?